maxmelnick/maxmelnick.github.io/_posts/2016-04-14-ribbon-cutting.md

 <amp-img width="399" height="201" layout="responsive" src="http://i.imgur.com/G5gf6lo.gif?noredirect"></amp-img>

-The Bootcamp started April 4th 2016, is in-person in NYC for 12 weeks, Monday through Friday, from 9 am - 6 pm and costs $14,000.
+The Bootcamp started April 4th 2016, is in-person in NYC for 12 weeks, Monday through Friday, from 9 am - 6 pm and costs $14,000 (**UPDATE:** The cost increased to $15,500 on June 20, 2016).
 Going into the Bootcamp, you are expected to have experience writing code and studying/using statistics.
 The application process (online application, coding challenge, and Skype interview) helps control for these prerequisites.

 Highlights of the curriculum include learning the Data Science toolkit, statistical methods such as regression analysis, machine learning, and data visualization with D3.
 The program culminates in a 3-week final project that allows you to develop a solution to a problem of your choosing.
 Here's the [full syllabus](http://www.thisismetis.com/documents/Data-Science-Curriculum.pdf){:target="_blank"}.